Best Patient Care Technician Schools in New Jersey

 Summary and Next Steps

-Becoming a patient care technician in New Jersey can take less than a year if you choose the right school and complete your required certifications.
+Becoming a patient care technician in New Jersey can take about a year if you choose the right school and complete your required certifications.
 Look for a program that includes CNA, phlebotomy, and EKG training, plus hands-on clinical hours in a real healthcare setting.

 Here's what you should do next: